Man’s body pulled out of Lady Bird Lake in Austin

 Police received a call for an urgent welfare check at around 10:28 a.m.

-When officers arrived, they found a man’s body in the water.
+When officers arrived, they found the man’s body in the water.
 He was pronounced dead at around 10:59 a.m.

 Anyone with information is asked to call Austin police’s homicide tip line at 512-477-3588.